From 2b504fe1f6f67bd2d12107c4c00248cb63a35e27 Mon Sep 17 00:00:00 2001

 - package is a host package.
 The package must install its files

-- to the directory given by $(HOST_DIR)
+- to the directory given by $(HOST_DIR).
+All files,

 - including development files such as headers should be